grassrootseconomics/docs.grassecon.org/docs/scu_member_csp.md

 ## Token Implementation

-1. Voucher user and transaction data is anonymsed and may be made avalaible to Members by mutual agreement.
+1. Voucher user and transaction data is anonymously made avalible to Members by mutual agreement.

 ## Swap Implementation